Rakhine language: Vowels

 While Arakanese shares the same set of vowels as Burmese, Arakanese rhymes also diverge from Standard Burmese for a number of open syllables and closed syllables.
 For instance, Arakanese has also merged various vowel sounds, such as ဧ ([e]) to ဣ ([i]).
 Hence, a word like 'blood', which is spelt သွေး, pronounced ([θwé]) in standard Burmese, is pronounced [θwí] in Arakanese.
 Similarly, Arakanese has a number of closed syllable rhymes that do not exist in Standard Burmese, including /-ɛɴ -ɔɴ -ɛʔ -ɔʔ/.

 The Arakanese dialect also has a higher frequency of open vowels weakening to /ə/ than Standard Burmese.
 An example is the word for 'salary', (လခ), which is [la̰ɡa̰] in standard Burmese, but [ləkha̰] in Arakanese.

 Differences from standard Burmese

 The following is a summary of consonantal, vowel and rhyme differences from Standard Burmese found in the Arakanese dialect:

 Writing system

 Arakanese is written using the Burmese script, which descends from Southern Brahmi.
 Rakhine speakers are taught Rakhine pronunciations using written Burmese, while most Marma speakers are only literate in Bengali.

 The first extant Arakanese inscriptions, the Launggrak Taung Maw inscription and the Mahathi Crocodile Rock inscription (1356), date to the 1300s, and the epigraphic record of Arakanese inscriptions is unevenly distributed between the 1400s to 1800s.
 In the early 1400s, Arakanese inscriptions began to transition from the square letters associated with stone inscriptions (kyauksa), to rounder letters that is now standard for the Burmese script.
-This coincided with developments in Arakanese literature, which was stimulated by the rise of Mrauk Oo during the 1400s.
+This coincided with developments in Arakanese literature, which was stimulated by the rise of Mrauk U during the 1400s.